 The Traffic Management Gateway will acknowledge the alert forwarded by the Communication Hub.

 The Traffic Management Gateway will embed the GBCS alert in a JSON object which will be sent to the DSP aligned to SD4.4.15.

+Please note that the Service Edge will ACK the UDP/IPv6 alert from the Communication Hub.
+While not illustrating in the sequence diagram, it can be inferred sitting between the Communication Hub and the TMG.

 AUTONOMOUS EVENT PROCESSING WITH DEVICE MANAGER